 This report presents an update of a major nationwide data gathering effort tracking the deployment of the metropolitan Intelligent Transportation Systems (ITS) technology in metropolitan areas in the United States.
-This report documents results of a survey conducted in 2002 conducted in three phases.
-The first, a survey of 78 major metropolitan areas, was an update to an on-going survey effort, last carried out in 2000.
-Two other surveys, targeting 30 medium-sized cities and 20 tourist sites, were new for 2002 and are included in this summary report.
-Tracking the deployment of ITS infrastructure is an important element of ITS program assessment, as implementation of ITS is an indirect measure of effectiveness of the ITS program.
+This report documents results of a survey conducted in 2004.
+This survey was conducted in two parts, one covering 78 major metropolitan areas and the other 30 medium sized metropolitan areas, was an update to an on-going survey effort, last carried out in 2002.
+Tracking the deployment of ITS infrastructure is an important element of ITS program assessment, as implementation of ITS technology is an indirect measure of effectiveness of the ITS program.
 Information regarding deployment activities provides feedback on progress of the program that can help stakeholders establish strategies for continued market growth.
 Understanding the rate of ITS deployment in various metropolitan areas can lead to insights regarding future program changes, redefinition of goals, or maintenance of current program direction.